M. Graham Clark Downtown Airport: History

 M. Graham Clark Field was originally developed as a private airport by the College of the Ozarks for use in their aviation science department, and was originally officially associated with the village of Point Lookout, Missouri, a small village on a bluff overlooking the White River Valley which was later completely bought out and overwhelmed by the development of the college.
 The airport identifier, PLK, was based on the name of the town officially associated with the facility under a federal grant through which the college originally developed the airport.

 The airport was named after M. Graham Clark, the president of the college at the time the airport was originally constructed.

 College of the Ozarks closed down its aviation science department in 2003.
 Shortly thereafter, the airport was donated by the college to Taney County so that the Branson and Hollister community would not lose its important general aviation airport.

 A private entity had contracted with the college to provide commercial airline service to Clark Field, serving Branson, in the late 1990s, but the venture failed and the terminal building, fire department building, and associated ramp were turned over to the college.
 The airport currently does not have any scheduled commercial airline service.
-Since the opening of the newly developed Branson Airport and the construction of new terminal facilities at the Springfield-Branson National Airport there is no expectation of airline service at Clark Field.
+Since the opening of the newly developed Branson Airport and the construction of new terminal facilities at the Springfield-Branson National Airport there is no expectation of future airline service at Clark Field.

+Past airline service

+According to the Official Airline Guide (OAG) as well as this airline's timetable, Branson Airlines was operating scheduled passenger service into M.G.
+Clark Field (PLK) in 1993-1994 with 50-passenger seat de Havilland Canada DHC-7 Dash 7 four engine turboprop aircraft with this air carrier's May 1, 1993 timetable listing service from Dallas/Fort Worth, Kansas City, Nashville and St. Louis and the January 1, 1994 OAG flight guide listing daily nonstop service from Dallas/Fort Worth (DFW), Kansas City (MCI) and St. Louis (STL).
+The Dash 7 has short takeoff and landing (STOL) capabilities as the runway at M.G.
+Clark Field is relatively short.
+Following the cessation of service by Branson Airlines at M.G.
+Clark Field, one of its Dash 7 aircraft was moved to Europe where it was then used for flight operations at the Palma de Mallorca Airport in Spain.